ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Dynamic Update of Authorization Information {#update}

+Resource servers must only use a new access token to update the authorization information for a DTLS session if the keying material that is bound to the token is the same that was used in the DTLS handshake.
+By associating the access tokens with the identifier of an existing DTLS session, the authorization information can be updated without changing the cryptographic keys for the DTLS communication between the client and the resource server, i.e. an existing session can be used with updated permissions.

-The client can update the authorization information stored at the resource server at any time without changing an established DTLS session.
+The client can therefore update the authorization information stored at the resource server at any time without changing an established DTLS session.
 To do so, the Client requests a new access token from the authorization server